Undergraduate Senate advances own interest through gerrymandering, 'shadow government'

 The Daily Tar Heel obtained a screenshot from a student organization group chat, where Forbes asks members of the Dialectic and Philanthropic Societies to like a message if they want to be “magically elected to the undergraduate senate with no effort or campaigning whatsoever.”

-In a different group chat, in which Forbes’ screen name was "Gerry Mandering," he sent a message saying he could “write down the names of 6 people and send it to the BOE at which point they just become senators".
+In a different group chat, in which Forbes’ screen name was "Gerry Mandering," he sent a message saying he could “write down the names of 6 people and send it to the BOE at which point they just become senators."

 In an email statement, Forbes said the first text was a "humorous plea" to encourage participation in student government.
 The second text, he said, referred to the six empty senate seats that the Progressive Possibilities party won.

-"Legally, I was able to submit 6 names to the Board of Elections to enter the Senate through the campaign committee, a power I did not exercise before I relinquished control of the committee around September," he said.
+"Legally, I was able to submit six names to the Board of Elections to enter the Senate through the campaign committee, a power I did not exercise before I relinquished control of the committee around September," he said.

 To get the day's news and headlines in your inbox each morning, sign up for our email newsletters.